Blue light filter for Mac

 Native macOS (SwiftUI) Apple Silicon first Partial — older Obj-C codebase Web-based UI layer

-Windows version Coming — Pro license included Available now Available now
+Windows version Available now — same UI Available now Available now

 Global hotkey cycling ⌘⇧I — Pro Limited Paid tier